 - Cheaper than enameled cast iron and high-quality stainless steel cookware.

 - Cast iron is heavier than other cookware.

 - Bare cast iron is not the best for boiling water and cooking acidic foods.

 - Cast iron takes longer to heat up.

-Ouch cast iron does get hot, Great way of protecting your hands is handle holder.
+Cast iron does get hot, a great way of protecting your hands is handle holder.

 Cast iron does get hot.
 You’ll probably need a skillet handle holder.
-Lodge sell handle holders and they are really popular.
+Lodge sells handle holders and they are really popular.
 I have the cotton handle holder with works great but the best seller is the silicone version.
-Here’s a link to Amazon below if you’re interested.

 Seasoning may put a lot of people off cast iron.
 It can seem a little involved and daunting.
 However, it’s really easy to do and most cast-iron comes pre-seasoned ready for proud owner to use straight out of the box.
 Best of all seasoning slowly builds up over time.